How to make the most of your library to get children reading with confidence

 Sometimes children insist that books don’t interest them.
 This can be disheartening.
 First of all, don’t worry, many children will say this at some point!
 When this happens have a think about what their other interests are.
 What topics or activities get them excited?
 Look out for books that are connected to these interests.
 In the example given here a parent suggested a series of novels about baseball to their child.
 Sometimes it is just a case of noticing a book or a series of books which connect to your child’s greatest interests.
 This could cement your child’s love of reading.
 Factual books can help provide information about a topic a child loves.
 But a fiction related to the topic could be even more effective.
 For example a child who is “not into reading” but loves football, may find they will love a novel like Kick by Mitch Johnson.

 For my son, a series of books about the world of Star Wars helped encourage him to read more.
-They were illustrated books with small amounts of text.
+They are illustrated books with small amounts of text.
 For a reluctant reader, this style of book can be a good starting point.
 With a high ratio of pictures to text, books like this can form a bridge to books with progressively more text.
 You can find lots of material like this in the library.
 Children can try out various books to find the topic or style that suits them and that will inspire their love of reading.
+For more ideas to help you find books for reluctant readers see my guide here.

 Make the most of your local library